-This Official Statement, including the front cover page, the inside cover page, and the appendices attached hereto, contain brief descriptions of, among other matters, the Metropolitan Government, the Bond Resolution, the Series 2026 Bonds, the security and source of payment for the Series 2026 Bonds, certain financial and demographic information related to the Metropolitan Government, and the Continuing Disclosure Agreement.
+This Official Statement, including the front cover page, the inside cover pages, and the appendices attached hereto, contain brief descriptions of, among other matters, the Metropolitan Government, the Bond Resolution, the Detailed Notice of Sale relating to each applicable series of the Series 2026 Bonds, the Series 2026 Bonds, the security and source of payment for the Series 2026 Bonds, certain financial and demographic information related to the Metropolitan Government, and the Continuing Disclosure Agreement.
 Such descriptions and information do not purport to be comprehensive or definitive.
-The summaries of various constitutional provisions, statutes, the Bond Resolution, the Series 2026 Bonds, the Continuing Disclosure Agreement, and other documents are intended as summaries only and are qualified in their entirety by reference to such documents.
-References herein to the Series 2026 Bonds are qualified in their entirety to the forms thereof included in the Bond Resolution.
+The summaries of various constitutional provisions, statutes, the Bond Resolution, the Series 2026 Bonds, each Detailed Notice of Sale relating to the Series 2026 Bonds, the Continuing Disclosure Agreement, and other documents are intended as summaries only and are qualified in their entirety by reference to such documents.
+References herein to the Series 2026A Bonds, the Series 2026B Bonds, and the Series 2026C Bonds, respectively, are qualified in their entirety to the forms thereof included in the Bond Resolution.

 All references contained in this Official Statement referring to the electronic hyperlink of the Metropolitan Government's Annual Comprehensive Financial Report for the Fiscal Year ended June 30, 2025, which is inclusive of the audited financial statements for Fiscal Year 2025 is qualified by reference and is hereby incorporated into APPENDIX A attached hereto.

-Certain financial, demographic, and operating information related to the Metropolitan Government is attached hereto as APPENDIX B. The form of the unqualified approving opinion of Bond Counsel relating to the Series 2026 Bonds that will be delivered in connection with the issuance and delivery of the Series 2026 Bonds is attached hereto as APPENDIX C.
+Certain financial, demographic, and operating information related to the Metropolitan Government is attached hereto as APPENDIX B.

-The form of the Continuing Disclosure Agreement that will be entered into in connection with the issuance and delivery of the Series 2026 Bonds is attached hereto as APPENDIX D. A table illustrating the Purchased Bonds in connection with the Invitation is attached hereto as APPENDIX E.
+The respective forms of the unqualified approving opinions of Bond Counsel relating to the Series 2026A Bonds, the Series 2026B Bonds, and the Series 2026C Bonds that will be delivered in connection with the issuance, sale and delivery of the Series 2026 Bonds are collectively attached hereto as APPENDIX C. The form of the Continuing Disclosure Agreement that will be entered into in connection with the issuance and delivery of the Series 2026 Bonds is attached hereto as APPENDIX D.

-PROSPECTIVE INVESTORS SHOULD CONSIDER THIS ENTIRE OFFICIAL STATEMENT, INCLUDING THE FRONT COVER PAGE, THE INSIDE COVER PAGE AND THE APPENDICES ATTACHED HERETO, WITH RESPECT TO MAKING AN INVESTMENT DECISION AND SHOULD NOT CONSIDER THE INFORMATION CONTAINED HEREIN MORE OR LESS IMPORTANT BECAUSE OF ITS LOCATION.
+PROSPECTIVE INVESTORS SHOULD CONSIDER THIS ENTIRE OFFICIAL STATEMENT, INCLUDING THE FRONT COVER PAGE, THE INSIDE COVER PAGES AND THE APPENDICES ATTACHED HERETO, WITH RESPECT TO MAKING AN INVESTMENT DECISION AND SHOULD NOT CONSIDER THE INFORMATION CONTAINED HEREIN MORE OR LESS IMPORTANT BECAUSE OF ITS LOCATION.
 PROSPECTIVE INVESTORS SHOULD REFER TO THE LAWS, REPORTS OR OTHER DOCUMENTS REFERENCED AND DESCRIBED IN THIS OFFICIAL STATEMENT FOR MORE COMPLETE INFORMATION.

-PLAN OF FINANCE AND REFUNDING
+PLAN OF FINANCE

-On February 3, 2026, the Metropolitan Council duly authorized the issuance, sale and delivery of the Series 2026 Bonds in an aggregate maximum principal amount not to exceed \$825 million, and to provide for the levy of ad valorem taxes for the timely payment of debt service on the Series 2026 Bonds.
+On February 3, 2026, the Metropolitan Council duly authorized the issuance, sale and delivery of the Series 2026 Bonds in an aggregate maximum principal amount not to exceed \$660 million, and to provide for the levy of ad valorem taxes for the timely payment of debt service on the Series 2026 Bonds.
 The Series 2026 Bonds shall be issued pursuant to, and in accordance with, the Bond Resolution, the Charter, the applicable provisions of the Act and other applicable provisions of law.